Crockett Cup (2022): Storylines

-The event will feature a number professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots, and storylines.
-Wrestlers are portrayed as either heels (those that portray the "bad guys"), faces (the "good guy" characters), or tweeners (characters that are neither clearly a heel or a face) as they follow a series of tension-building events, which culminate in a wrestling match or series of matches as determined by the promotion.
+The event featured several professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots, and storylines.
+Wrestlers were portrayed as either heels (those that portray the "bad guys"), faces (the "good guy" characters), or tweeners (characters that are neither clearly a heel or a face) as they follow a series of tension-building events, which culminate in a wrestling match or series of matches as determined by the promotion.
 The seventh season of the NWA's weekly flagship program, Powerr, featured storylines leading up to the event.

 Tournament matches

 The main feature of the event is the titular Crockett Cup, a tag team tournament where, in addition to the namesake trophy, the winners will earn a match for the NWA World Tag Team Championship.
 The tournament will be contested with 16 teams, double the amount of the 2019 event.

 The following teams have been announced for the tournament: